-Flame retardants might pose risks for gymnasts, researchers suggestDecember 17th, 2013 by Renee Schoof in Health /
+Flame retardants might pose risks for gymnasts, researchers suggestDecember 17, 2013 by Renee Schoof in Medicine & Health / Health

 As girls, a group of 11 collegiate gymnasts spent many hours each week perfecting their sport in gyms with pits filled with foam blocks for protection.
 Now young women, they agreed to be tested in a new study that found that the flame retardants in the blocks can break down in dust and end up in gymnasts' bodies.